ziadat69/Ansible/README.md

 9) Ansible Vault: Secure sensitive information, such as passwords, within playbooks and roles using Ansible Vault.
 Define variables with sensitive data and encrypt these variables to ensure secure handling.
 Utilize Vault-encrypted files in playbooks and roles, and decrypt them during playbook execution to maintain the confidentiality of sensitive information.

 10) Ansible Galaxy: A pre-built Ansible role was downloaded from Ansible Galaxy to automatically install and configure Apache.
 A playbook was then created to utilize the downloaded role, and the target servers were defined in a hosts file.
 After running the playbook, it was successfully verified that Apache was installed and running on the local system.

+11) Forks vs Serial: Forks control the number of hosts managed in parallel, speeding up execution, while Serial limits tasks to a specific number of hosts at a time, ensuring gradual and safe deployment.

+12) Ansible Strategies: Linear executes tasks in sequence across hosts, Free allows independent execution on hosts, and Debug pauses tasks for troubleshooting during execution.

+13) Ansible Async: tasks usually wait for completion before moving to the next one.
+However, async lets you run tasks in the background with a specified timeout.
+This is useful for long-running tasks like system updates or large downloads.